arciisine/nodesh/README.tpl.md

 Usually at this point, is when I would switch over to something like Python given it's "batteries included" mentality, as it's a perfectly fine language in it's own right.
 That being said, I find it more and more desirable to be able to leverage common tools/libraries from the node ecosystem in these tasks.

 ## Architecture
 The tool revolves around the use of `async` generators, as denoted by `async function *`.
 This allows for the iterative operation, as well as support for asynchronous operations.
 This means everything within the framework is non-blocking.
-This means the primary way of using the framework is by accessing your data as an async generator.
+This also means the primary way of using the framework is by accessing your data as an async generator.
 The library has built in support for converting basic data types into async generators, as well as built-in support for common patterns.

 **Example of simple async generator**